Generally an engineering software is validated showing that delivered results are 'same as' available analytical solutions and/or test results.

 A huge amount of papers are available in literature claiming the goodness of certain methods on the basis of adherence to dedicated experimental data.
 These highlight the fact some methods could be more appropriate than other depending on the problem being solved (type of geometry, loading modes, …) and/or material parameters (and in some cases also calibration factors) being used.

-When a fatigue solver is used, a specific set of material parameters is adopted.
+Secondly, when a fatigue solver is used, a defined set of material parameters is adopted.
 However material fatigue data are characterized by a significant scatter.
 This means that, even if an ideal unique fatigue analysis parameter/approach would exist, results being produced would be ‘deterministically’ related to the specific material parameters used, therefore comparison with test data will inevitably show an ‘error’ due to the difference between the real material behaviour (of the used test specimen) and the modelled one.

-Because of the above, when a FEM assisted fatigue analysis is performed, the analyst must ensure that calculated results are valid within an acceptable error.
-This can be done if experimental data, for the problem being analysed, exist.
+When a FEM assisted fatigue analysis is performed, the analyst must ensure that calculated results are valid within an acceptable error.
+This can be done if experimental data, for the problem being analyzed, exist.
 The analyst can ‘calibrate’ results accordingly and apply appropriate scatter factors to the calculated results.

 The LIFING ‘validation’ presented here must be looked from the perspective outlined above, that is: